Aggiornato il: 6 giorni fa

-Situated on Vatican Hill in the UNESCO world heritage site of Vatican City, St Peter’s Basilica dominates the skyline of Rome and attracts millions of Catholic pilgrims from all over the world.
+Situated on Vatican Hill in the UNESCO world heritage site of Vatican City, St Peter’s Basilica dominates the skyline of Rome and attracts millions of visitors from all over the world.
 It has a capacity of over 60,000 people, covers 22,300 square meters and is one of the world’s largest churches.
-It will take you at least an hour to walk from one end to the other, and if you still have the energy, you can climb the 491 stairs to the top of Michelangelo’s dome.
+You can climb the 491 stairs to the top of Michelangelo’s dome.
 A church only becomes a basilica when the pope designates it, usually because of historical significance or if it houses sacred relics.
-Globally, there are over 1,400 minor basilicas, however, St Peter’s Basilica is one of only four Major Basilicas in the world.
-The three other major basilicas are also situated in Rome; St. John Lateran, St. Paul’s outside the Walls and St. Mary Major.
-St Peter’s Basilica achieved its basilica status due to being built on the site where St Peter was crucified and buried in 64 AD.
+Globally, there are over 1,400 minor basilicas; however, St Peter’s Basilica is one of only four Major Basilicas in the world.
+The three other major basilicas are also situated in Rome: St John Lateran, St Paul’s outside the Walls and St Mary Major.
+St Peter’s Basilica achieved its basilica status due to being built on the site where St Peter was buried in 64 AD.

 History of St Peter's Basilica

 The site of St. Peter’s Cathedral in Rome was originally the Circus of Nero and a cemetery.
 St Peter, believed to have been one of the 12 apostles, and the first ever pope was martyred under the reign of Emperor Nero in approximately 64 AD.
 In 306 AD, Emperor Constantine became the first Christian emperor of Rome.
 He decided to erect a basilica on Vatican Hill at the supposed location of St. Peter’s tomb.